 Performance

-If performance is a critical point in your application, Framer Motion was built for performance and will easily handle the animations of even hundreds of elements on the screen.
+Motion was built for performance and can handle hundreds of animated elements on the screen using hardware-accelerated transforms.

 Interactive UI